xlj44400/etaHEN-SDK/README.md

-etaHEN SDK
+etaHEN Plugin SDK
 =====
-- The etaHEN SDK is a collection of tool open source tools and samples for developing for [etaHEN](https://github.com/LightningMods/etaHEN), requires the [PS5SDK](https://github.com/PS5Dev/PS5SDK)
+- The etaHEN Plugin SDK is a collection of tool open source tools and samples for developing for [etaHEN](https://github.com/LightningMods/etaHEN), requires the [Johns SDK](https://github.com/ps5-payload-dev/sdk)
-- The etaHEN SDK has support for dynamic linking with libraries available in the libs folder
+- The etaHEN Plugin SDK has support for dynamic linking with libraries available in the libs folder
 - Any ELF or Plugin made with this SDK is already jailbroken, no code required

 etaHEN ELFs vs Plugins
 -------------
-- **ELFs**: are meant for single use payload-like programs where they run a single task (like showing hwinfo in a notification, etc) then exit, requires the elfldr (HEN-V) plugin
+- **ELFs**: are meant for single use payload-like programs where they run a single task (like showing hwinfo in a notification, etc) will need johns elf losder active
-- **Plugins**: are daemons that are meant to run the whole time the console is on in the background
+- **Plugins**: are daemons that are meant to run the whole time the console is on in the background (can only be loaded by etaHEN)

 Plugins
 --------
-- Plugins can be loaded by etaHEN automatically from either `/mnt/usb<number>/etaHEN/plugins` or internally from `/data/etaHEN/plugins` when etaHEN is first ran (HENV not required) or by the etaHEN toolbox (HENV plugin or Itemzflow 1.07+ required)
+- Plugins can be loaded by etaHEN automatically from either `/mnt/usb<number>/etaHEN/plugins` or internally from `/data/etaHEN/plugins` when etaHEN is first ran or by the etaHEN toolbox
 - Plugins located in the `etahen > plugins` folder on USB root are given priority over internally installed plugins in `/data/etaHEN/plugins`
 - Duplicate Plugins are ignored by etaHEN on startup (but are listed in the toolbox's plugin section), etaHEN also checks if the plugin title id is already running
 - Plugins can be killed and ran via etaHEN's toolbox